wp-plugins/hero-themes-gallery-manager/readme.txt

 1. Upload `ht-gallery-manager` to the `/wp-content/plugins/` directory or goto Plugins>Add New and search for Heroic Gallery Manager.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Under the new Heroic Galleries menu option select New Heroic Gallery.
 4. Be sure to click publish/update to save your Heroic Gallery, then copy the shortcode into your post or page where you want the Heroic Gallery to appear or select `Add Heroic Gallery` from the target post or page.
+5. If you are using a compatible theme, you do not need to use the shortcode, simply view or link the Heroic Gallery Post directly for enchanced features and functionality.
-5. You can star an image, which works in a similar way to featured images.
+6. You can star an image, which works in a similar way to featured images.
 These will appear as a cover image when using a supporting theme.

 == Frequently Asked Questions ==